 Powertech's preparation of several permit applications to the DENR of South Dakota is well advanced and Powertech has been focused on this activity during the past quarter.
-These applications include the groundwater discharge permit, the water rights permits and the ISR large scale mine permit, all of which are on schedule to be submitted within the first half of 2012.
+Powertech has completed submittal of three major permit applications to the DENR of South Dakota during 2012 and is currently well advanced on completion of its Large Scale Mine Application which is expected to be submitted in the third quarter of 2012.
 The applications are being prepared with the assistance of WWC Engineering and have been discussed with the DENR staff during the past quarter.

 Powertech has continued to work with the EPA on the UIC Class III permit application with assistance from WWC Engineering and Petrotek.
 This work includes updating the application submitted in January 2008.
 The update will include information supplied to the NRC in June 2011 as well as a revised basis for the aquifer exemption boundary.
-The update is planned for submittal following review meetings scheduled in February and March 2012.
+The update is planned for submittal by August 2012.